-- The time during which you are pursuing a full course of study and making normal progress toward completing that program, plus
+- The time during which you are pursuing a full course of study and making normal progress toward completing that program

-- The time you may be working in authorized "practical training" after you complete studies (if you qualify and are so authorized), plus
+- The time you may be working in authorized "practical training" after you complete your studies (if you qualify and are so authorized)

 You were granted "duration of status" upon arrival at a U.S. port-of-entry.
-This was designated on your I-20 and I-94 by the letters "D/S".
+This was designated on your Form I-20 and Form I-94 by the letters "D/S".

 Limitations on Duration of Status

-The "completion of studies" date in Item #5 on your most recent SEVIS Form I-20 is the date by which you are expected to complete the requirements for your current program.
-If you are unable to do so by that date, consult with the OISS staff at least 30 days before reaching the I-20 completion date.
+The "completion of studies" date in Item #5 on your most recent Form I-20 is the date by which you are expected to complete the requirements for your current program.
+If you are unable to do so by that date, consult with the OISS staff at least 30 days before reaching your Form I-20's completion date.
 If you are eligible for an extension of your time limit, the OISS staff will assist you in complying with extension requirements.

 You may apply for an extension if: